samsam55345/flask_api/README.md

 to run locally, make sure flask is installed.
     change into directory that this repo is located on your local machine.

+    to run simlpy type 'python3 main.py' into the terminal to get you going

+    OR
         In a terminal: (mac uses 'export', windows uses 'set') do the following two commands

         $ export FLASK_APP=flaskAPI.py

         $ export FLASK_ENV=development

         the last export allows flask to be ran in development mode.
 Some features of flask's development mode are debugging features, and will automatically rerun when a source code change was made.

         now you are ready to run flask with the command:

         $ flask run

-once started up, you can navigate to the webaddress and hit endpoints created in flaskAPI.py
+    once started up, you can navigate to the webaddress and hit endpoints created in main.py

+To run in gcloud App Engine
+    make sure the gcloud SDK is installed on your machine.

+    navigate to the main directory (flask_api):
+        $ gcloud deploy app app.yaml
+    this will deploy your app into GCP App Engine (assuming you have a project created and are logged in on your machine)

+    extra helpful gcloud commands:
+        You can stream logs from the command line by running:
+        $ gcloud app logs tail -s default

+        To view your application in the web browser run:
+        $ gcloud app browse

+until it shows that the version has stopped.
+Deployed service [default] to [https://playground-279515.uc.r.appspot.com]

+You can stream logs from the command line by running:
+  $ gcloud app logs tail -s default

+To view your application in the web browser run:
+  $ gcloud app browse